 The attending doctor at my Dad’s birth turned out to be drunk at the time, leading to injuries to my grandmother that prevented my grandparents from having any more children.
 The medical expenses threw Grandpa deeply into debt for decades.
 Grandma worked full time for her whole life helping to cover the costs of those medical debts.
 She died early, when she was only 50.

-I grew up hearing lots of stories about how bad life was during the depression, but Goodyear was a powerful cushion against that.
-When I asked Grandpa what life was like during the dirty thirties, I expected grim stories.
+I grew up hearing lots of stories about how bad life was during the depression, but Goodyear was a powerful cushion against that for Grandpa.
+When I asked him what life was like during the dirty thirties, I expected grim stories.
 But as it turned out, the only financial hardship he had to endure at his job was a 10% pay cut.

 Grandpa and Grandma moved back to Ontario shortly after my Dad was born, and Grandma died in 1967.
 Though I was only four years old at the time, I do remember her clearly.
 That’s easy since my Mom and Dad and I lived with Grandpa and Grandma in the crudely finished basement of their tiny, post-war bungalow in Etobicoke, Canada during my earliest years.
 I still remember being allowed to jump on their bed as much as I liked (something my parents never let me do on their bed), and yelling the words Good-Good-Goodyear! at the top of my lungs as I did.
 That same basement, unchanged from when I was there as a boy, is the place where my wife and I lived for the first few years we were married in the late 1980s, with good old Grandpa still upstairs.